 A driving licence is essential.

 Physical fitness and agility can be important, as climbing heights and negotiating uneven surfaces and obstacles may be necessary on occasion.
-Applicants may have to pass a medical.
+You may have to pass a medical.

 The main employer of health and safety inspectors is the HSE, which falls within the remit of the Department for Work and Pensions (DWP).